Beyond SEO vs GEO: How Nashville Businesses Should Actually Measure AI Traffic Impact

 Here’s the uncomfortable reality: Google Analytics doesn’t break out “traffic from ChatGPT” as a default channel.

-When someone in Green Hills asks ChatGPT “best Italian restaurant near me,” gets a recommendation with your URL, and clicks through—that visit shows up as direct traffic or gets lumped into “unassigned.”
+When someone in Green Hills asks ChatGPT “best Italian restaurant near me,” gets a recommendation with your URL, and clicks through—that visit can show up as direct traffic or get lumped into “unassigned” depending on how the click is passed.
 You’re flying blind.

-Meanwhile, the SEO vs GEO debate rages on Twitter.
+Meanwhile, the SEO vs GEO debate continues on social media.
 Consultants coin new acronyms.
 Conference speakers build entire presentations around the terminology war.
 And actual Nashville business owners still can’t answer a basic question: “How much of my traffic comes from AI?”

 How to Actually Track AI Referral Traffic in GA4